scroberts/PyDCC/README.md

 ## PYTHONPATH
 * Set the PYTHONPATH to point to the PyDCC/Config, PyDCC/Secrets, and PyDCC/Library directories.
-See Python
+See the Python Procedure Manual (link above) for details of how to do this.